Hedgehog in the Fog (Ёжик в тумане) is a 1975 Soviet animated film directed by Yuri Norstein. It is unquestionably a masterpiece.

 “If the horse lies down to sleep, will it drown in the fog?”

 «Если лошадь ляжет спать, она захлебнётся в тумане?»

 Hearing a voice in the distance, Hedgehog frantically rushes from side to side until he falls into a river.
 He floats downstream until “Someone Silent” («Кто-то беззвучный») helps him ashore, where Little Bear finds him.

 While Little Bear speaks, sharing how he was worried sick looking for his lost friend, Hedgehog thinks about how happy he is to be with him.

 «Всё-таки хорошо, что мы снова вместе.»

-There’s also a gorgeous illustrated book, which you can check out here.
+There’s also a gorgeous illustrated book of Hedgehog in the Fog, which you can find here on Amazon.
 It captures the same, innocent magic of the animation and could be a wonderful treat to share with your kids.